rgreenblatt/cs1690_handout/mthreads.md

 have TODOs will work properly once you make the required functions (described in the **Assignment** section) thread-safe and multiprocessor-safe.
-You will not be held accountable for potential problem with the stencil, but you **must** modify your API to work with the stencil.
-If you write alternate implementation that doesn't work with the given stencil, you will receive no credit.
+You will not be held accountable for potential problems with the stencil, but you **must** modify your API to work with the stencil.
+If you write an alternate implementation that doesn't work with the given stencil, you will receive no credit.

 Topics from Uthreads